Native rendering mode

 video_item_image

-element (red box) has an.ERASING
+element (red box) has an.erasing

 value.
-The image is visible in the session recording because the.ERASING
+The image is visible in the session recording because the.erasing

-value cancels the.COVERING
+value cancels the.erasing

 value.